jimmc414/document_intelligence/SLDC/Requirement Specifications Document.md

 - Skip the document if no vector is found

-2.10. main.py
+2.8. main.py

-- Run the individual Python scripts in sequence: autoextractpdf2text.py, autoocr_parallel.py, autoner.py, autosentiment.py, autosummarize.py, and pegasus_summarize.py (in order)
+- Run the individual Python scripts in sequence

 - Display categorized text files based on similarity